 Traditional American dumplings

 In The Little House on the Prairie series of books and films, set in the American Midwest during the late 19th Century, Laura Ingalls describes instances of her mother preparing stew and dumplings.
-This stew and dumplings meal made an appearance at their Thanksgiving dinner.
+Stew and dumplings made an appearance at their Thanksgiving dinner.
 Similarly, it provided sustenance on the rugged roadside while the family journeyed by wagon, carrying all their possessions, in search of an ideal location to build their home.
 This hearty meal also graced the dinner table when they hosted a family friend, Mr. Edwards, in their newly built wooden house on the prairie.

 Ma Ingalls dumplings were prepared with white flour, baking soda, salt, and buttermilk, and cooked directly on top of the stew.
 Also, when Mr Edwards visited for dinner, the dumplings were cooked within a Jack rabbit stew, and served alongside cornbread and molasses.
 Laura Ingles describes her mothers dumplings as being similar to sour milk biscuits, although the dumplings did not need to be rolled out but simply dropped into the stew as they were of a much wetter consistency.